Elession/pwn-challenges/Beginner/pancakes/README.md

 :-:
 |A|

-In actual practice, if there's an instruction like:

-`pop rax`

-`rax` register will then hold the value of `C` after it pops off the stack.

 ### PUSH
 We want to store another value, `D` for later use.
 Let's **PUSH** it onto the stack using the first example.